Indian-origin COVID-19 response professionals in Queen's Birthday Honours spotlight | Health

 - United Kingdom

-Indian-origin healthcare experts involved in the field of COVID-19 vaccine trials and community support efforts are among those in the spotlight at the Queen's Birthday Honours List released on Friday evening.
+Indian-origin healthcare experts involved in the field of COVID-19 vaccine trials and community support efforts are among those in the spotlight at the Queen's Birthday Honours List.
+The Queen's Birthday Honours List, unveiled on Friday evening, is released every year to coincide with Queen Elizabeth II's official birthday celebrations held during the second weekend of June.
+This time, it has a special focus on the extraordinary efforts made by individuals across the country during the pandemic.

 Kolkata-born Divya Chadha Manek has been honoured with an Order of the British Empire (OBE) for services to the government during the COVID-19 response for her involvement in the research and development of vaccines and the resulting clinical trials.